aelmizeb/web-app-gitops/README.md

 ```

 ## 🧪 Minikube Setup
-you can take a look to this to set up Minikube and Argo CD on a Linux system : https://gist.github.com/aelmizeb/539f12687e551cef17b1fcfd14e19fb9
+you can take a look to this to set up Minikube and ArgoCD on a Linux system : https://gist.github.com/aelmizeb/539f12687e551cef17b1fcfd14e19fb9

 ```bash
 # Start Minikube with ingress support